Annual Income Estimates for Census Families and Individuals (T1 Family File)

 2. The demographic information is evaluated in much the same way - by comparisons with estimates from Statistics Canada for the same areas.

 3. The income information is evaluated by trend analysis and by comparisons with data from the Canadian Income Survey (CIS) whenever possible.

 4. When Census of Population data are available, many comparisons are made -- population, income and demographics.

 5. In addition, comparisons are made for income of individuals with the annual data produced by CRA called Income Statistics.

 The 2018 T1FF has 35,876,780 persons identified as being in Canada, representing 95.9% of Statistics Canada's official population estimates.
 Coverage is greater than 91.3% of the population estimates across all provinces and territories.
 Provincial coverage can be affected by provincial legislation regarding provincial income tax liability and/or eligibility for provincial tax credits.

 The 2016 Census of Population collected demographic information for May 2016.
 This compares fairly closely with the 2015 tax file, tax returns being filed primarily at the end of April, 2016.
 The 2015 T1FF had 34,465,690 persons, representing 98% of the Census population; coverage is 96.9% or more across all provinces and territories.

 Improvements have been made to the process of identifying children.
-The introduction of the Universal Child Care Benefit program in 2006 has allowed the identification of more children under the age of six.
+The introduction of the Universal Child Care Benefit program from 2006 to June 2016, and subsequently the Canadian Child Benefit in July 2016, has allowed the identification of more children under the age of six.
 These changes have resulted in improved coverage of children in the T1FF data compared to the official Statistics Canada population estimates.
 The impact of these changes is most notable in the counts and median total income of lone-parent families although it is not possible to distinguish the precise impact of the improvements separately from normal year-to-year change.